wvanbreukelen/Flyer-2.0/README.md

 ### Routing

-The Routing component in the Flyer Framework make it easy to create route. it is inspired by Taylot Otwell's Laravel Routing engine.
+The Routing component in the Flyer Framework make it easy to create route. it is inspired by Taylor Otwell's Laravel Routing engine.
 You specify your routes in the routes.php file (located in the app folder)
 Below some examples:

 ###### GET route